jundalisay/superblist/content/en/faq.md

 {{< /l >}}

 {{< r a="Asker" >}}
-I guess you encounter a lot of opposition from humans who think that the limited 5-sense science is perfect and superior to 6-sense science which to them is invalid pseudo-science.
+I guess you encounter a lot of opposition from humans who think that the limited 5-sense science is perfect and superior to 6-sense science which to them is invalid pseudo-science. :sweat:
 {{< /r >}}

 {{< l a="Superphysics" >}}